TimTr/Dotfiles/readme.md

     ./setup.sh
 ```

-The `Dotfiles` folder is expected to be at the user's home folder root, but is also largely functional if `setup.sh` is run from any user folder.
+The `Dotfiles` folder is known to work in the root user folder ($HOME), but should also work if `setup.sh` is run from any user-owned folder.
 Once installed, quit Terminal and relaunch.
 You can now install Homebrew by typing:

 ```
     git config --global user.name "Your Name"